 9. Verdon Gorges (France): Pillars and long walls make this spot an absolute must for rock climbers.
 The limestone is more than attractive, and you can´t help but answer the call to visit these famous routes.

 10. Sardinia (Italy): This beautiful island packs quite a climbing punch!
-You wanted to climb out of the Mediterranean onto an iconic stack?
-We can do that!
+Would you like to climb out of the Mediterranean onto an iconic stack?
+Then that’s possible too.

-For anyone who had more interest in alpine climbing, perhaps you would be interested in learning more about the wide world of mountaineering!
+If you’re into alpine climbing, perhaps you would also be interested in learning more about the world of mountaineering!